How To Explain A Resume Gap (Dun Dun Dun DUN!)

-The dreaded "resume gap."
-The thing that drives us all crazy, and fills us with a certain shame.
-What if "they" find out that I wasn't working for a period of time?
+It can drive you crazy and fill you with shame.
+What if “they” find out that you weren’t working for a period of time?

 They could draw all sorts of conclusions….right?

-- I quit my job but couldn't find another one
+- You quit your job but couldn’t find another one

 Well, I’m here to say that you do NOT need to worry…quite so much.